samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 	* Please ensure that you replace `image-to-use` on the `FROM` line with your chosen base image from step 1.
 	```
 	FROM image-to-use
 	# tells the container to inherit from your chose container image

 	WORKDIR /opt/app/
 	# set the work directory

 	COPY . ./
-    	#  copy all the files and directories into the containe
+	#  copy all the files and directories into the container

 	```
 4. To install miniconda into your container use the steps here: